Whirlpool® Washer and Dryer in a large laundry room

 5. Choose the right water temperature and cycle

 For cottons and natural fibers, use warm or hot water to help break down sweat residue.
-For synthetics, stick to cold water to protect the fabric.
+These water temperatures can help clean clothes without damaging them.
+For synthetics, stick to cold water to help protect the fabric.
 Use a heavy-duty or deep clean cycle to encourage best results.
-Always check your care tags first.
+Always check your care tags first, as this can tell you what each specific fabric type can handle during laundering.

 6. Dry clothes completely